 • A physical, mental, or medical impairment resulting from anatomical, physiological, genetic, or neurological conditions that prevents the exercise of a normal bodily function or is demonstrable by medically accepted clinical or laboratory diagnostic techniques

 • A record of such an impairment

 • A condition regarded by others as such an impairment

-In the employment context, the term "disability" is limited to disabilities which, with reasonable accommodations, do not prevent the applicant or employee from performing the activities involved in the job in a reasonable manner (NY Exec.
+In the employment context, the term “disability” is limited to disabilities that, with reasonable accommodations, do not prevent the applicant or employee from performing the activities involved in the job in a reasonable manner (NY Exec.
 Law Sec.
-292(21)
+292(21)).

 “Predisposing genetic characteristic” defined.
 A “predisposing genetic characteristic” is any inherited gene or chromosome that is scientifically or medically believed to predispose an individual or the offspring of that individual to a disease or disability or to be associated with a statistically significant increased risk of development of a physical or mental disease or disability (NY Exec.
 Law Sec.
 292 (21-a)).

 “Gender dysphoria” defined.
 “Gender dysphoria” is defined as a recognized medical condition related to an individual having a gender identity different from the sex assigned to him or her at ...